Assistant Tax Director - Amy Marsh

 Ohio Revised Code 718.27 requires that the Tax Administrator must publish the established interest rate for tax underpayments based on the federal short-term rate that will apply during the next calendar year.
 Interest shall be imposed per year on all unpaid income tax and unpaid withholding tax.
 The interest rate used shall be the federal short-term rate (rounded to the nearest whole percent) plus 5 percent (5%).
 The rate shall apply for the next calendar year, following July of the year in which the federal short-term rate is determined.

-Due to the recent health crisis, the City of London will follow the Federal and State Income Tax filing deadline for filing 2019 taxes, which has been extended from April 15 to July 15, 2020.
-This extended deadline applies to both filing of your 2019 Income Tax return and any balance due.
-The first and second quarter estimates of 2020 will be due with your return by the extended date of July 15, 2020.
+Due to the recent health crisis, the City of London will follow the Federal and State Income Tax filing deadline for filing 2020 taxes, which has been extended from April 15 to May 17 2021.
+This extended deadline applies to both filing of your 2020 Income Tax return and any balance due.
+Only the 1st quarter quarter estimates of 2021 will be due with your return by the extended date of May 17, 2021.